IBM/MAX-Breast-Cancer-Mitosis-Detector/README.md

-# IBM Code Model Asset Exchange: Breast Cancer Mitoses Detector
+# IBM Code Model Asset Exchange: Breast Cancer Mitosis Detector

 The [Tumor Proliferation Assessment Challenge 2016 (TUPAC16)](http://tupac.tue-image.nl/) was created to develop state-of-the-art algorithms for automatic prediction of tumor proliferation scores from whole-slide histopathology images of breast tumors.
 The [IBM CODAIT](http://codait.org) team trained a mitosis detection model (a modified ResNet-50 model) on the [TUPAC16 auxiliary mitosis dataset](http://tupac.tue-image.nl/node/3), and then applied it to the whole slide images for predicting the tumor proliferation scores.